fpsvogel/fpsvogel.com/src/_posts/2024-01-17-job-search-networking-for-engineers.md

 ---
 title: Job networking for developers
 subtitle: notes from a job hunt
-description: A Ruby on Rails job search has taught me that in 2024, cold applications are ineffective compared to networking (connections, references, recruiters).
+description: A Ruby on Rails job search has taught me that in 2024, cold applications are ineffective compared to networking (connections, referrals, recruiters).
 ---

 - [Applying for jobs: a waste of time](#applying-for-jobs-a-waste-of-time)